Ennis Hayes

 Ernesto "Ennis" Hayes (10 May 1896 – 6 February 1956) was an Argentine footballer who played as a forward.
 He played most of his career at Rosario Central, being also called for the Argentina national team.

-He is (alongside his brother Harry) the most decorated player in Rosario Central's history, with 20 titles, which include 5 AFA titles and 15 regional honours.
+Together with his brother Harry, he is considered one of the first club idols.

+He won 19 trophies with Rosario Central.

 Early and personal life

 Hayes was born in Rosario on 10 May 1896, the son of an English father.
 His brother Harry was also a notable footballer for Rosario Central, remaining nowadays as the all-time top scorer of the club.

 Club career

 He began his club career with Rosario Central at the age of 16, in 1912.
 A year later he had a brief spell with Club Embarcadero, before returning to Rosario Central, where he remained until 1923, winning several titles.
 He had brief tenures on Gimnasia y Esgrima de Santa Fe and Tiro Federal before returning to Rosario Central, where he would retire in 1927.

 Hayes is credited with 134 goals in 167 games for Rosario Central, ranking second among the all-time top scorers, after his brother Harry.
 Other statistics state Hayes scored 154 goals in 181 matches.

 Hayes retired from playing on 17 April 1927, against arch-rival Newell's Old Boys.
 Hayes also remained the second top scorer of the Rosario derby with 9 goals, after his brother Harry (24).